pareekshitreddy/Academic-Insight-Student-Performance-Forecast/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and modify the code according to your needs.

----
-Feel free to add any additional sections or details as necessary to tailor the README to your project's specific requirements.